HackBulgaria/Programming101-Ruby/week06/1-Panda-Social-Network/README.md

 Implement a static method, that loads a social network from a saved file and returns a new social network instance.

+## Bonus: Save and load from multiple formats

+Saved and loaded the file in your custom format?
+Great!
+Now let's take it up a level and make it so we can save and load social network instances in `json`, `yaml` and `xml` on top of the format we already have.

+Think about the interface of the `#save` and `#load` methods.
+Will it change?
+How can we keep the current interface?
+Should we `if/else` in `#save` or `#load` for the different formats?
+Is there a better way?